sopel-irc/sopel.chat/_upgrading/sopel-7.md

 Sopel 7 lays the groundwork for a lot of awesome stuff!
-We have a major update to Sopel's command-line interface in progress (which will be finished in Sopel 8), and some API updates that might affect a few existing modules.
+We have a major update to Sopel's command-line interface in progress (which will be finished in Sopel 8), and some API updates that might affect a few existing plugins.

 But first, we really need to talk briefly about Python.